 The first mindset is embracing vulnerability.
 We think of this as being emotionally open to the point of risk.
-When I say the point of risk, I mean, typically we are not talking openly or as openly as we may right now about our personal lives or the impact that that is having on our professional life, and so for many people that is incredibly daunting.
+When I say the point of risk, I mean, typically we are not talking openly or as openly as we may right now about our personal lives or the impact that that is having on our professional life.
+And so for many people that is incredibly daunting.
 It can feel very scary.

-Secondly, you need to understand the specifics of how individuals on your team are doing, and that means that we have to ask more questions, not just the general how are you?
-If you aren’t willing to ask those specifics, you won’t know how you can support people, and so that’s an important component for you to share with your teams, any managers you have on your team, and if you are the leader, to make sure that you’re paying particular attention to, and then following up on that in every conversation that you have so that they know that:
+Secondly, you need to understand the specifics of how individuals on your team are doing.
+And that means we have to ask more questions, not just the general how are you?
+If you aren’t willing to ask those specifics, you won’t know how you can support people.
+That’s an important component for you to share with your teams and managers on your team.
+If you are the leader, make sure you’re paying particular attention to that in every conversation that you have so they know that:

 I think we can all remember a time when we’ve been recognized and how that makes us feel.
 Resilience is built in appreciating people, recognizing them, reinforcing that you have their backs.
-Sometimes people, they’re not able to find that energy every day to get up and face what’s in front of them.
+Sometimes people are not able to find that energy every day to get up and face what’s in front of them.
 But if they know that you are there and you have done all of these things to make them feel appreciated, they will show up for you even if they’re not willing to show up for themselves.
 Then eventually, through your leadership, they can show up for themselves too.

 Host: In times of crisis and unrest, it’s key to look out for the well-being of your employees by embracing these three mindsets: